openresty/lua-resty-dns/README.markdown

 * `class`
 	The current resource record class, possible values are `1` (`CLASS_IN`) or any other values allowed by RFC 1035.
 * `preference`
 	The preference integer number for `MX` resource records.
-Only present for `MX` records.
+Only present for `MX` type records.
 * `exchange`
 	The exchange domain name for `MX` resource records.
-Only present for `MX` records.
+Only present for `MX` type records.
+* `nsdname`
+	A domain-name which specifies a host which should be authoritative for the specified class and domain.
+Usually present for `NS` type records.
 * `rdata`
 	The raw resource data (RDATA) for resource records that are not recognized.